You’ve been placed at Lake Forest College and are wondering what’s next? Let us help you with the next steps.

 In addition, all students must complete alcohol and sexual misconduct trainings prior to coming to campus.
 These are done online and you will receive an email invitation soon after receiving your Lake Forest email log-in information.

 These trainings are required of all incoming students — exchange, transfer, and first-time freshmen.
-Failure to submit forms or complete trainings will result in late fees and inability to register.
+Failure to submit forms or complete trainings will result in late fees and inability to check into your housing.

 Arrival and Move-in Day